BiomedSciAI/histocartography/examples/README.md

 **References:**

 - [Structure-Preserving Color Normalization and SparseStain Separation for Histological Images.](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7460968) Vahadane et al., IEEE Transactions on Medical Imaging, 2016.
-- [A method for normalizing histology slides for quantitative analysis.](https://ieeexplore.ieee.org/document/5193250) Macenko et al., IEEE Transations Symposium on Biomedical Imaging, 2009.
+- [A method for normalizing histology slides for quantitative analysis.](https://ieeexplore.ieee.org/document/5193250) Macenko et al., IEEE International Symposium on Biomedical Imaging, 2009.

 ## Example 2: Cell Graph (CG) generation

 Run the script as:
 `python cell_graph_generation.py`

 This example will guide you to generate a Cell Graph (CG) from an H&E stained histology image.
-Example images are taken from the BRACS dataset, a large cohort of breast cancert tumor regions-of-interest.
-The CG generation starts from a stained normalized image on top of which we extract nuclei using the HoverNet model.
-Then, deep features are exrtracted using a ResNet34 model pretrained on ImageNet.
-Finally, the graph is built by connecting nuclei, i.e., nodes, to each other to form a kNN graph.
+Example images are taken from the BRACS dataset, a large cohort of breast cancer tumor regions-of-interest.
+The CG generation begins with extracting nuclei, i.e. nodes, from a stained normalized image using the HoverNet model.
+Then, node features are extracted using a ResNet34 model pre-trained on ImageNet.
+Finally, the graph is built by connecting nuclei, i.e., nodes, to form a kNN graph.
 In this example, we set k to 5 and remove edges longer than 50 pixels.
 **References:**

 - [BRACS: BReAst Carcinoma Subtyping.](https://www.bracs.icar.cnr.it/) 2021.